 Reasons why a horse’s gland or node gets swollen

 - Local infection.
-If a tooth (or something else) is abscessed or otherwise infected, the mandibular lymph nodes might be swollen.
-Of course, an infection is bad, painful, and needs the Vet’s attention.
+The mandibular lymph nodes might be swollen if a tooth (or something else) is abscessed or otherwise infected.
+Of course, an infection is painful and needs the Vet’s attention.
 Many broken teeth and abscessed teeth create painful chewing, food dropping, and a foul smell coming from your horse’s nose and/or mouth.

 - Grass!
 Yes, grass.
 Some horses have a reaction to weeds or clover in the grass that causes the parotid salivary glands to go into overdrive.
-Removal from the grass for a day or so usually clears things right up.
+Removal from the grass for a day usually clears things up.
 More on the clover slobbers can be found here.

 - Grass glands or grass mumps is the term coined when grass causes those salivary glands to work overtime.

 - Something worse, like strangles.
 This highly contagious condition involves all sorts of swollen glands that can actually rupture.
 It’s accompanied by a fever and nasal discharge.
 I can’t stress this enough – it’s highly contagious and definitely needs a vet – pronto!
 Daily temperature checks and vital sign observations are key to catching all sorts of things early – including strangles.